Malcolm McNab: Professional career

 On returning to Southern California, McNab began working as a session musician as well as playing live solo performances with various regional orchestras.
 Since 1970, he has recorded classical music with such organizations as the Los Angeles Philharmonic Orchestra, the Los Angeles Chamber Orchestra, and the New York City Opera.

 His recording credits in popular music include albums with Dionne Warwick, Peggy Lee, Chicago, and The Carpenters, as well as less well-known artists such as Van Dyke Parks.
-He has also appeared on albums by Frank Zappa, including; Joe's Garage, Studio Tan, Imaginary Diseases and The Grand Wazoo (credited as Malcolm McNabb).
+He has also appeared on albums by Frank Zappa, including; Joe's Domage, Studio Tan, Imaginary Diseases and The Grand Wazoo (credited as Malcolm McNabb).

 He has performed on albums by jazz musicians such as Les McCann, and from 1975 until its demise in 1988, McNab played trumpet with the experimental session group, the Abnuceals Emuukha Electric Symphony Orchestra.